Feedstock Sodium Chloride

 Salt production started in 1960 and current sodium chloride reserves will last for decades.
 The leftovers from the sodium chloride purification process are used to treat slippery roads in the winter.

-The company responsible for sodium chloride production in the Chemport region is Nouryon Chemicals (formerly AkzoNobel specialty chemicals).
+The company responsible for sodium chloride production in the Chemport region is Nobian Chemicals (formerly AkzoNobel specialty chemicals, and Nouryon).